blenk92/linux-subsystem-for-linux/README.md

 # subsystem

-Subsystem is a tooling that to convientently allow to run and maintain multiple root filesystems on a single linux machine.
+subsystem is a tooling that to convientently allow to run and maintain multiple root filesystems on a single linux machine.
 On the contrary to usual container such as Docker or LXC, subsystem does not isolate the different filesystems.
 Instead it only implements the abstraction that is neccessary to have multiple root filesystem.
 In particular, subsystems uses mount namespaces to  create containers for the additional root filesystem.
 These containers then have a differnt root filesystem than the host system.

 To conviniently execute binaries of a subsystem, the host root filesystem is exended by links to a program that automatically changes into the appropriate mount namespace.
 The listing below shows how the program `id` can be executed:
 ```